Supearnesh/ml-dog-cnn/capstone_report.md

 ### Project Overview

 Over the course of the last 30,000 years, humans have domesticated dogs and turned them into truly wonderful companions.
 Dogs are very diverse animals, showing considerable variation between different breeds.
 On an evening walk through a given neighborhood, one may encounter several dogs that bear no semblance to each other.
 Other breeds of dogs are so similar that it is difficult for the untrained eye to tell them apart.
-Included below are a few different images, see if it would be possible for the average person to determine the the breed of these dogs.
+Included below are a few different images, see if it would be possible for the average person to determine the breed of these dogs.

 ![Labrador Retrievers are recognized as having three possible coat colors: yellow, chocolate and black](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/breed_colors.png)